Atayal people: Language

 All Nanao languages in Yilan County belong to the Atayal language family.
 Atayal has two dialects: Squliq and Ts'oli'.
 Both are present in Yilan County, distributed across 11 villages in Datong Township and Nanao Township.
-Among these, five villages - including Nanao, Bihou, Jingyue, and Wuta in Nanao Township, and Siji village in Datong Township - predominantly use the Ts'oli' dialect.
+Among these, five villages—including Nanao, Bihou, Jingyue, and Wuta in Nanao Township, and Siji village in Datong Township—predominantly use the Ts'oli' dialect.
 The remaining six villages primarily use the Squliq dialect.
 The two dialects are considered to have roughly equal influence.

 However, within the Atayal area of Yilan County, a unique Japanese creole developed.
 Although the residents are ethnically Atayal, due to Japanese language education during the colonial period and forced Japanese language use, they now no longer speak Atayal but instead use this creole.
 This language is mainly distributed in Hanxi Village of Datong Township, Aohua Village, Dongyue Village, and Jinyang Village of Nan'ao Township, with four tribal communities using it.

 The Yilan Creole Japanese emerged in the 1930s and 1940s during the contact between Japanese colonists and the native Atayal people of southern Yilan County.
 Studies show that for a speaker born in 1974, the vocabulary composition was approximately 70% Japanese and 30% Atayal.
 However, this Japanese is not standard Japanese but rather a creole heavily influenced by the Atayal substrate language, and its grammatical structure doesn't closely resemble either Japanese or Atayal.

-In these areas, students primarily learn 'Squliq Atayal' at school, creating a phenomenon where the 'mother tongue' spoken at home differs significantly from the so-called 'mother tongue curriculum' taught at schools.
+In these areas, students primarily learn 'Squliq Atayal' at school, creating a phenomenon where the language spoken at home differs significantly from the so-called 'mother tongue curriculum' taught at schools.
 This is currently known to be Taiwan's only Japanese creole.

 Atayal in modern times

 A map showing the distribution of the two major dialect groups of the Atayal language.
 The Atayal people reside in central and northern Taiwan, along the Hsuehshan mountains.

 The Atayal people in Taiwan live in central and northern Taiwan.
-The northernmost village is in Ulay District (Wulai in Chinese), about 25 kilometers south of Taipei.
+The northernmost village is in Ulay District (Wulai in Chinese), about 25 kilometres south of Taipei.
 The Atayal Tribe The community of Smangus in Jianshi Township had become well known as a tourist destination, and an experiment in communalism.

 Many Atayal are bilingual, but the Atayal language still remains in active use.